Meet the Parents

 "I do!" cries Griselda, sounding aggrieved.
 "It is Lucilla who is all mixed up with the Vingans, and before you ask, I have nothing to do with any Lunar either.
-Father asks me that, and I tell him so."
+Father is asking me that, and I tell him so."

 Regina looks sceptical.
 "Okay, if I must believe you, I must.
 But what about this great hero guy, Batulco?"

 Griselda goes white again.
 "That ... that is all over," she says, stammering.
-"He ... he dies in the Rubble, do you not hear?
+"He ... he is dying in the Rubble, do you not hear?
 And I will not call him a do-gooder, really.
 Half of what he is doing is plain old adventuring like what I and Hilda do."